attainu-falcon/falcon-course-module/README.md

-# AttainU Falcon Batch
+# AttainU Falcon

-This repo contains assignments and notes for AttainU's second Cohort - The AttainU Falcon.
+This repo contains assignments and notes for AttainU's second cohort - The AttainU Falcon.

 The students have to [fork](https://help.github.com/en/articles/fork-a-repo) the repository, commit their assignments in the `assignments` folder and push.
 Then they have to submit a pull request against the master branch of `attainu-falcon`.